isomerpages/mof-vital/media-library/publications/_posts/2022-10-18-post-CE’s presentation at the 25th Asian Shared Services and Outsourcing Week.md

 20. (Slide 15) Being at the centre of corporate services operations in the Singapore Public Service places VITAL in a unique position to work together with functional leaders, agencies, and non-public sector partners like technology vendors, as part of a policy-ops-tech nexus to transform corporate services in 3 ways.</p>

 <p style="font-size: 20px;color:#585858;text-align:justify;">
+i.
+We serve more than 100 agencies on 2 core ERP systems – just having that breadth of operations allows VITAL to provide important feedback and constructive suggestions to the policy owners and system owners to improve corporate services.
+We do not take instructions “as-is”, but ask fundamental questions on how to do better.</p>